waveaccounting/data-take-home-assignment/dataset_description.md

 ‘Premium’ subscription is available to purchase via both the 'web' and 'mobile' app (Apple App Store and Google Play Store), with options to subscribe either monthly or annually.
 A subscription is considered active if it has not been cancelled.

-Subscriptions status can be either: Active, Non-Renewing , or Cancelled.
-  Non-Renewing - the business still has access to all subscription features, but has turned off auto-renew.
+Subscriptions status can be either: Active, Non-Renewing , or Cancelled Non-Renewing - the business still has access to all subscription features, but has turned off auto-renew.
 Cancelled - the business no longer has access to subscription features.

 ---

 ## Data Glossary